-Deadlines for Application Materials: All application materials must be received or postmarked by the following deadlines: June 30, 2014 for Fall and November 15 2014 for Spring and March 31, 2015 for Summer.
+Deadlines for Application Materials: All application materials must be received or postmarked by the following deadlines: November 15 2014 for Spring and March 31, 2015 for Summer.

 Application Requirements: Applicants must have a four-year bachelor’s degree from a regionally accredited college, an acceptable GPA (3.0 or higher on a 4-point scale) and a current K-12 teaching license.
 An admission decision takes into consideration the applicant’s GPA, completed course work, professional work experience (a minimum of 3 years teaching or related school experience is required), personal and professional goals for the degree, as well as the information provided by references.

 Required materials include: